DnD Ball Bearings: 11 New Uses and Homebrew Ideas

 1. Throw the ball bearings on the ground as listed in the item description.

 2. Use the ball bearings as the target for individual light spells.
-If you want to cast light on an unwilling target, they have to fail a saving throw.
 If you want to spend a half-hour casting light up to six times per minute, you can enchant 180 ball bearings and then throw them in a scatter so the villain can’t hide.
-You can also keep the ball bearings in their bag in order to hide the light until you are ready.

 3. Leave the ball bearings behind you like breadcrumbs.
 If you can position them in small piles or somehow detect them, you can trace your way back through a maze.